AngelBelRoth/fs-gratitude/README.md

 ---

-A warm and simple web application for tracking and sharing gratitude.
+A warm and simple full-stack web application for tracking and sharing gratitude.
 Created by **Angel Bel Roth**.

 ## ✨ Overview